jhpyle/docassemble/_docs/documents.md

 ![docx jinja2 source]({{ site.baseurl }}/img/docx-jinja2-demo.png){: .maybe-full-width }

-For more information on using [Jinja2] in .docx templates, see the documentation of [`python-docx-template`].
+For more information on using [Jinja2] in DOCX templates, see the documentation of [`python-docx-template`].

 The section below on [using code to find a template file] explains how you can use code to determine what template file to use with `docx template file`.

-### <a name="include_docx_template"></a>Inserting other .docx files into .docx templates
+### <a name="include_docx_template"></a>Inserting other DOCX files into DOCX templates

-You can include the paragraphs of a .docx file inside of your .docx template.
+You can include the paragraphs of a DOCX file inside of your DOCX template.

 ![include_docx_template]({{ site.baseurl }}/img/include_docx_template.png)